twilio/stashboard/markdown/restapi.markdown

 The Events List resource also supports filtering events via dates.
 To filter events, place on of the following options into the query string for a GET request

+While the format of these parameters is very flexible, we suggested either the RFC 2822 or RFC 1123 format due to their support for encoding timezone information.

 -------------------------------------------------------------

 Option     Description
 -----       --------------------------------
-before      Only show events before this
+start	    Only show events which started after
-            date.
-Must be in the format
-            YYYY-MM-DD
+            this date, inclusive.

-after       Only show events after this
+end         Only show events which started before
-            date.
-Must be in the format
-            YYYY-MM-DD
+	    this date, inclusive.

 -------------------------------------------------------------
 Table: Events List URL Filtering Options

 ##### Example

-> GET /api/v1/services/{service}/events?before=2010-06-10 HTTP/1.1
+> GET /api/v1/services/{service}/events?start=2010-06-10 HTTP/1.1

-would return all events before June 6, 2010.
+would return all events starting after June 6, 2010.

-Similarly, both "before" and "after" can be used to create date ranges
+Similarly, both "start" and "end" can be used to create date ranges

-> GET /api/v1/services/{service}/events?before=2010-06-17&after=2010-06-01 HTTP/1.1
+> GET /api/v1/services/{service}/events?end=2010-06-17&start=2010-06-01 HTTP/1.1

 would return all events between June 6, 2010 and June 17, 2010